undergrad-partner-school

 Career Counselling

 There are a job bank and job fairs.
 Job interviews are also available to students through the career center.
 There is campus employer recruitment for all the students.
-This school offers alumni networking opportunities, which could be excellent for your future career.
+This school offers alumni networking opportunities, which could be highly beneficial for your future career.
 Individual job placement is available to all students at this school.

 FAQ